bio-cr/hts.cr/README.md

 No plan.
 What will be will be.
 The author is not familiar with Crystal, so it may be written in an inefficient way, and you may be able to fix it.
+If you want the right to commit to this project, please contact me.

 ## Related Work